openfl/openfl/README.md

 OpenFL also powers other platforms, such as [Stencyl](http://www.stencyl.com/) 3.

-You can use the optional OpenFL [SWF](http://github.com/openfl/swf) library to use SWF assets
+You can use the optional OpenFL [SWF](http://github.com/openfl/swf) library to use SWF assets.

 Code Editors